DebasishDhal/Thesis_Repository/results/cloudsat/readme.md

 ## Cloud height distribution
 - Please check the photos done of the cloud mean top-height, mean base-height and mean thickness in the folder above.
 - The analysis has been done on different cloud types separetly.
 We're considering 8 distinct cloud types here.
+- In addition, a time-series graph has also been provided to track the change in cloud height over the months.

 Below are some of the findings of the analysis: